View the complete 2023-2024 curriculum guide here.

 French I

-French I is a high school introductory course.
+French I is a foundational language course.

 French II